 - Pooh loves honey, so serve honey sticks, Honey Nut Cheerios, honey roasted nuts, and Bit-O-Honey candy bars.

 - Make a veggie tray full of carrots, baby corn, snap peas, celery, and cherry tomatoes and mark it with a sign that says, “From Rabbit’s Garden”.

 - Lay out blue licorice whips and label them “Eeyore Tails”.

 - Serve “piglets in a blanket” by baking hot dogs in crescent roll dough.

 - Use Winnie the Pooh, Tigger, and Eeyore cookie cutters to cut out shapes in cheese, peanut butter & jelly sandwiches, and cookies.

 - Make a Winnie the Pooh cake by baking a round cake and setting two cupcakes at the top for ears.
 Frost everything in yellow frosting and use black decorator icing to draw on the details.

 Party Favor Ideas

-Party favors are a nice ending to a special party.
-Send your guests home with a smile with party favors that fit your theme, such as a Winnie the Pooh DVD, a basket of honey-flavored treats, or a stuffed Winnie the Pooh, Piglet, or Eeyore doll.
+Party favors are a nice way takeaway for guests after a special party.
+Send your guests home with a smile with party favors that fit your theme, such as:

 The Winnie the Pooh name and all related characters and elements are the property of Disney and based on the “Winnie the Pooh” works by A.A.
 Milne and E.H.
 Shepard.
 This guide is not affiliated with or endorsed by Disney.